 Emmerich, Walter (1929-2007) | Purdue University Libraries, Archives and Special Collections

-Born in Bronxville, N.Y., he spent most of his formative years in Washington, D.C., and Chicago.
+Walter Emmerich was born in Bronxville, N.Y., he spent most of his formative years in Washington, D.C., and Chicago.
 After attending Reed College for two years, he enrolled at the University of Chicago, where he received a bachelor's degree in 1951 and a doctorate in psychology in 1956.
 He was subsequently a faculty member in the Department of Psychology at the University of Colorado and later in the Department of Child Development at Purdue University, where he taught graduate courses.

 He served as visiting professor at Princeton and Stanford Universities.
 In 1966, he spent a year as NIMH Visiting Scholar at Educational Testing Service before joining the staff as Senior Research Psychologist.
 He retired from ETS as Principal Measurement Specialist, Emeritus, in 1997, but remained until July 2007 as an active researcher and developer of new assessments.